paulvha/ThingMagic/Arduino_lib_special/README.md

 ## ===========================================================

 Based on different projects and request from different users this folder contains update to the original Sparkfun Library.
-The following additions have been done by paulvha:
+The following additions have been done by paulvha

 * ************************************************************************************
 * ** special for setting powermode() and getTemp().
 (February 2020)